App Stack Teardowns · Issue 1 · Android

 Observations and open questions about the stack, ordered by estimated yield impact.

-Rewarded is declared in the SDK surface.
-We did not observe it fire during the live session covering home feed, articles, and listicles.
+Rewarded is declared in the SDK surface but was not observed firing during the live session covering home feed, articles, and listicles.
 Two plausible triggers are quiz-content gates and premium-article paywalls.
-A targeted capture on the Quizzes tab would settle whether this is real yield or orphan SDK declaration.
+A targeted capture on the Quizzes tab would settle whether this is a real yield line or an orphan SDK declaration.
+Interstitial and app-open formats are also unused in the captured surfaces.

 9. What an operator should take from this

 - ·Centralized ad-loading (one Ad Unit ID, many formats) is the right pattern for content apps with many surfaces.
-BuzzFeed's build is a clean reference.
-The one-ad-unit-per-screen alternative is what most teams ship first and regret later.
+Most teams ship one ad-unit per screen first, regret it, and refactor to this.
+BuzzFeed got there.

 - ·If you monetize across Europe and the US state-law patchwork, run TCF v2 and GPP in parallel.
 OneTrust supports it.
 Getting consent wrong costs much more than getting it right once.